illusion173/NetBox/README.md

-After cloning the repo to your desired directory, run the following command:
+After cloning the repo to your desired directory and navigating to the desired directory, run the following command:
 ```
 sudo python3 SetupGui.py
 ```